tnhu/jekyll-include-absolute-plugin/README.md

 # Jekyll include_absolute Tag

-A liquid tag to include a file from its path relate to Jekyll's source folder
+A liquid tag to include a file from its path relate to Jekyll's source folder.
+Jekyll's built-in `include` tag does not support files outside of `_includes` folder.

 Syntax: `{% include_absolute path %}`